Streaming comic superstar Josh Blue is breaking down common attitudes towards people with disabilities, one punch line at a time.

 “It’s whatever you have that holds you back,” Josh says.
 “I think most people in America have disabilities when I see them driving.”

 Josh won Last Comic Standing in 2006, launching him to national stardom and drawing attention to his cerebral palsy.
-The terminology of “being disabled” or the label as a “comic with a disability” annoy him because he knows everyone lives with something that holds them back.
+The labels of “being disabled” or “a comic with a disability” annoy him because he knows everyone lives with something that holds them back.

 “Most people you talk to have a disability,” he says.
 “Maybe you’re not in a wheelchair, but you have a fear of butterflies.
 Or an invisible disability.
 Or you’re just a moron.”